5 of the Most Iconic WWF/WWE Superstars

 Whether Hogan was champion or not, he was one of the largest drawing stars of all time.
 He also had mainstream appeal.
 He collaborated with popular musician Cyndi Lauper and this led to The Rock 'n' Wrestling Connection on MTV.
 He also teamed up with Mr. T to battle against Roddy Piper and Paul Orndorff in the first Wrestlemania.
 Heck, he even had his own cartoon in CBS called Hulk Hogan's Rock 'n' Wrestling.

 Hogan's run during the Golden Age of Wrestling had memorable feuds with Roddy Piper, Ted Dibiase, Randy Savage, Mr. Perfect, Andre the Giant, and King Kong Bundy.
 Hogan would be pitted against a dastardly heel or an unbeatable giant.

-While Hogan was everywhere in the 80's, the 90's saw the WWF slowly wind down Hogan's exposure.
+While Hogan was everywhere in the 80s, the 90s saw the WWF slowly wind down his exposure.
 They began to promote new stars and were trying to move away from more jacked-up wrestlers due to a steroid scandal.

 In 1994, Hogan jumped ship to World Championship Wrestling.
 He jumped at a chance to get a fat paycheck and a chance to rejuvenate his career.

 The first few years of Hogan's WCW career were a trip back in time.
 WCW tried to recycle his old feuds against people like Bobby Heenan and Earthquake.
 1996 marked a hallmark in Hogan's career, as the New World Order was formed.
 WCW had just signed Scott Hall and Kevin Nash, and the trio would join forces to wreak havoc in WCW.